Whooping cough

 • After a bad fit of coughing, you might be sick.

-• Coughing may cause your face to flush and you might start sweating.
+• Coughing may cause your face to go red and you might start sweating.

 • Children might have a bluish-purplish tinge to their lips and skin, caused by lack of oxygen during a coughing fit.

-• The cough tends to last for one to six weeks.
-But it may carry on for up to three months if you haven’t had whooping cough before and aren’t vaccinated.
-You should start to gradually feel better during this time, with the coughing becoming less frequent and less severe.
+• The cough tends to last for one to six weeks, but it can carry on for months.
+You should start to gradually feel better, with the coughing becoming less frequent and less severe.

-If you have symptoms of whooping cough, contact a GP as soon as possible.
+If you have whooping cough symptoms, contact a GP as soon as possible.
 Whooping cough is a notifiable disease, which means a GP has to tell the health protection team in the local health authority.
 This is so they can let other people know if they’ve come into contact with the infection.

 Diagnosis of whooping cough

 A GP will ask about your symptoms and examine you.
 Tell them if you’ve had the whooping cough vaccine, and if you’ve recently been in contact with anyone who has the infection.
-The GP may diagnose you from your symptoms.
-Or they may want to do some tests, which may include the following.
+Your GP may diagnose you from your symptoms.
+Or they may want to do some tests, which could include the following.

-• A sample test of fluid from the mouth (in children aged 5–16).
+• A sample test of fluid from your mouth (in children aged 2-16).
 You can get kits to do this test yourself at home, and a GP may arrange for one to be sent to you.

-• A blood test (if you’re over 17 or for children under five, and have had a cough for over two weeks).
+• A blood test (if you’re over 17 or for children under two, and have had a cough for over two weeks).

-• A sample test of fluid from the back of the throat (the swab will be taken through the nose) if you’ve had the cough for less than two weeks.
+• A sample test of fluid from the back of your throat (the swab will be taken through your nose) if you’ve had the cough for less than two weeks.

 It can take a while to get the results back from tests.
-So, if the GP suspects you have whooping cough, they’ll probably recommend you start treatment straightaway.
+So, if your GP suspects you have whooping cough, they’ll probably say you should start treatment straightaway.
 Sometimes, the tests can give a negative result, even if you do have whooping cough.
 This is because the cough can remain after the bacteria that cause it have cleared from your body.

 Treatment of whooping cough